EastonArcher/JavaScript-Three.js-Website/README.md

 ## Technologies Used
  *  **Vite:** This project is built with Vite, a fast development framework that enhances the development experience.<br>
- *  **Three.js:** Utilized Three.js for creating engaging and visually appealing 3D graphics in the background.
+ *  **Three.js:** This project utilized Three.js for creating engaging and visually appealing 3D graphics in the background.

 ## Features
 * **Immersive 3D Experience:** Utilizes Three.js to craft an immersive and dynamic 3D environment for an engaging user experience.<br>